HimanS1708/CS658_Project/README.md

 | Write_ups       | Contains the write ups that were to be submitted for the project |

 ## Models
-A number of classifers and their combinations using stacking model was explored on CIC dataset as well as on enhanced dataset.
+A number of classifers and their combinations using stacking model were explored on CIC dataset as well as on enhanced dataset.
 Following are the highlights of the same:-

 1. Created a stacking classifier model with MLP, RandomForest and SVM as Base learners and a Logistic Regression model as Meta Learner.
 However, the stacking classifier model was taking a long execution time on enhanced dataset.